wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 ### Windows Storage Spaces

-You can use [Windows Storage <!-- deleted by customization Spaces](https://technet.microsoft.com/zh-cn/library/hh831739.aspx) --><!-- keep by customization: begin --> Spaces](https://technet.microsoft.com/zh-CN/library/hh831739.aspx) <!-- keep by customization: end --> as you did with previous Standard Storage, this will allow you to migrate a VM that is already utilizing Storage Spaces.
+You can use [Windows Storage Spaces](https://technet.microsoft.com/zh-cn/library/hh831739.aspx) as you did with previous Standard Storage, this will allow you to migrate a VM that is already utilizing Storage Spaces.
 The example in [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage) (step 9 and forward) demonstrates the Powershell code to extract and import a VM with multiple attached VHDs.

 Storage Pools were used with Standard Azure storage account to enhance throughput and reduce latency.
 You might find value in testing Storage Pools with Premium Storage for new deployments, but they do add additional complexity with storage setup.